paul-wolf/strgen/README.txt

 This generates a string that is 10 characters made of uppercase letters and digits.
 Unfortunately, this solution becomes cumbersome when real-world requirements are added.
-Take for example, the typical requirement to generate a password: "a password shall have 6 - 20 characters of which at least one must be a digit and at least one must be a special character".
+Take for example, the typical requirement to generate a password: “a password shall have 6 - 20 characters of which at least one must be a digit and at least one must be a special character”.
 The above solution then becomes much more complicated and changing the requirements is an error-prone and unnecessarily complex task.